javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 sayHi(); // undefined
 ```

-In this case `this` is `undefined` in strict mode.
-If we try to access `this.name`, there will be an error.
+In this case `this` is `undefined`.
+But, in strict mode if we try to access `this.name`, there will be an error.

 In non-strict mode the value of `this` in such case will be the *global object* (`window` in a browser, we'll get to it later in the chapter [](info:global-object)).
 This is a historical behavior that `"use strict"` fixes.